FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Echo_Qemu_mps2/Readme.md

 $ sudo ufw status
 ```
 5. Setup the local machine
-Run the fullowing commands replacing the values  and interface names
+Run the following commands replacing the values  and interface names
 that conform to your system
 ```
 sudo ip link add virbr0 type bridge